MehdiHachicha/autotype/README.md

-# autotype
+# AutoType

 > [!NOTE]
 > This script is for educational purposes, as part of a clinical application project at TUM.

 Simulates keyboard input that types bash commands to write the contents of a folder.
 Tested on Windows using Thonny.
-Best to execute this from an IDE, it would be tricky to stop the process in a terminal as the keyboard will be constantly typing.
+Best to execute it from an IDE, it would be tricky to stop the process in a terminal as the keyboard will be constantly typing.

 1. Prepare the folder you want to copy.